ben0it8/poetry-language-model/README.md

 This repository contains:
 * the [data](https://github.com/ben0it8/poetry-language-model/tree/master/data) used to train the models (one corpi for each poet),
-* [Jupyter notebooks](https://github.com/ben0it8/poetry-language-model/tree/master/notebooks), implementing end-to-end language model training in PyTorch using the [SentencePiece tokenizer](https://github.com/google/sentencepiece) (data download, preprocessing & model fitting),
+* [Jupyter notebooks](https://github.com/ben0it8/poetry-language-model/tree/master/notebooks), implementing end-to-end language model training in PyTorch using the [SentencePiece tokenizer](https://github.com/google/sentencepiece),
-* deployable Heroku [webapp](https://github.com/ben0it8/poetry-language-model/tree/master/heroku-app) in Flask used to generate poems.
+* deployable Heroku [webapp](https://github.com/ben0it8/poetry-language-model/tree/master/heroku-app) in Flask.

 For training I used [Google Colab](https://colab.research.google.com) and the free GPU runtime.
 Using this repo you should be able to train your own language model on any text data.